-- 7.9 Relevant entities must use AusTender to publish open tenders and, to the extent practicable, to make relevant request documentation available.
-Relevant entities may use AusTender to publish prequalified tender or limited tender approaches to market and make relevant request documentation available. - 7.10 Relevant entities should include relevant evaluation criteria in request documentation to enable the proper identification, assessment and comparison of submissions on a fair, common and appropriately transparent basis. - 7.11 In any additional notification through other avenues, such as printed media, the details selected for inclusion in the notification must be the same as those published on AusTender. - 7.12 When a relevant entity provides request documentation or any other document, already published on AusTender in any other form (for example, a printed version) that documentation must be the same as that published on AusTender.
+- 7.10 Relevant entities must use AusTender to publish open tenders and, to the extent practicable, to make relevant request documentation available. - 7.11 Relevant entities may use AusTender to publish limited tender approaches to market and make relevant request documentation available. - 7.12 Relevant entities should include relevant evaluation criteria in request documentation to enable the proper identification, assessment and comparison of submissions on a fair, common and appropriately transparent basis. - 7.13 In any additional notification through other avenues, such as printed media, the details selected for inclusion in the notification must be the same as those published on AusTender.

-5 AusTender is available at www.tenders.gov.au
+5 AusTender is available at www.tenders.gov.au.